Investment Company Governance

 - Fundamental policy changes require shareholder approval.
 A question that says "the adviser decided to change the fund's objective" is wrong: the adviser can recommend, but shareholders must vote.

-How are investment company directors elected under Section 16(a)?
+How are investment company directors elected?

-Section 16(a) governs how directors are elected.
+The ICA governs how directors are elected.

 - Directors must be elected by shareholders at a meeting